 Joanna wanted to laugh and say that he’d have to put up with her for a lot longer yet, like she normally would.
 But she didn’t.
 Craig began to walk away, back to the car, and she followed on behind.

-As I mentioned in my previous post, Till You Die is about to be replaced as the exclusive downloadable story for those who sign up as my Readers’ Club members.
-The new FREE book is a novella in the Darker Minds series, called Beneath the Flesh, and, if you’re a Readers’ Club member before it’s released and becomes the welcome gift for new members, you’ll get your welcome copy of Till You Die, AND I’ll be giving my members the opportunity to download Beneath the Flesh AS WELL.
-So if you join my Readers’ Club at the moment, you’re going to be getting TWO free reads! 😁
+As I mentioned in my previous post, Till You Die is now replaced as the exclusive downloadable story for those who sign up as my Readers’ Club members.
+The new FREE book is a novella in the Darker Minds series, called Beneath the Flesh, and is part of my Darker Minds crime and suspense series.

 My Readers’ Club members get all my updates on my latest projects, early and exclusive news on what’s going on behind the scenes, offers that I may have from time to time, and other exclusive goodies.
 It’s completely FREE to join.